SuperNEMO-DBD/Falaise/documentation/flreconstruct/PipelineOutput.md

 Introduction {#flreconstructpipelineoutput_introduction}
 ============

+Simplify and clarify, probably split into general and specific parts.

 The  current  official  reconstruction pipeline  consists  in  several steps, each responsible of  the elaboration of additional informations stored  in dedicated  banks  in  the event  record.
 We  saw in